 Although alcohol withdrawal may seem easy enough in the beginning, the symptoms can rapidly get worse.
 By having the right type of help through a medically supervised alcohol detox and rehab program, you can actually be treated to reduce the chances of developing delirium tremens or seizures.
 If dangerous symptoms occur, the medical staff can immediately help you.
 If you have pre-existing health conditions like heart disease, respiratory problems, a history of seizures or infections, being in a detox facility can be lifesaving.

-In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides a cozy, compassionate atmosphere for safe detoxification from alcohol.
-As Serenity House Detox is medically-supervised, patients can get through alcohol detox more comfortably and with lower risk of the most dangerous symptoms of withdrawal.
+In Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery provides a cozy, compassionate atmosphere for safe detoxification from alcohol.
+As Serenity House Detox & Recovery is medically-supervised, patients can get through alcohol detox more comfortably and with lower risk of the most dangerous symptoms of withdrawal.